From COVID to the Ukraine war: Berlin clubs reopen amid new concerns | DW | 04.03.2022

 Now, Berlin clubs are opening their doors again, at full capacity, without mask requirements or distancing rules.
 People only have to be vaccinated or recovered from COVID and present a fresh negative COVID test.

-Unlike last time, the locations are reopening in spring, which should mean that they can stay open for a few months — in view of previous experiences with how the pandemic takes a turn for the worse in the winter months.
+Unlike last time, the locations are reopening in spring, which should mean that they can stay open for a few months — previous experience having shown that the pandemic generally takes a turn for the worse during winter.

-Under normal circumstances, reopening would be reason to rejoice, but as war now rages in Ukraine, just a two-hour flight away, the longed-for return to normality seems untimely.
+Under normal circumstances, reopening would be reason to rejoice, but with war now raging in Ukraine, just a two-hour flight away, the longed-for return to normality seems untimely.
 "We waited two years to be able to open without restrictions, but all our eagerness ahead of the opening is gone," Pamela Schobess, chairwoman of the Berlin Clubcommission, told DW.

 "We are stunned and appalled, which is why preparing for the openings feel strange," points out Schobess, who runs the Gretchen club in Berlin-Kreuzberg with her partner.
 Not opening Gretchen is not an option, she says, adding that her team is constantly assessing the situation.
-The club owner has no idea how many other clubs will reopen, or possibly postpone the reopening because of the war in Ukraine.
+The club owner has no idea how many other clubs will either reopen or potentially postpone their reopening because of the war in Ukraine.

 However, a response to the Russian invasion of Ukraine is in the works, including a fundraising campaign.
-Under the motto "Club Culture United — Stand Up For Ukraine," the clubs plan to donate part of the entrance fees to various aid organizations.
+Under the motto "Club Culture United — Stand Up For Ukraine," the clubs are planning to donate part of the entrance fees to various aid organizations.

 Individual members of the club committee have already collected donations of food and clothes or traveled to Poland to help on the border with Ukraine.